TimHrovat/TimHrovat/README.md

-Hi, I'm Tim Hrovat, an 18-year-old computer science student from Ljubljana, Slovenia.
+Hi, I'm Tim Hrovat, a computer science student and software developer @ eŠola d.o.o. from Ljubljana, Slovenia.

-Aged 14, I wrote my first lines of code, and since then, I have been intrigued by it.
-Besides programming, I'm passionate about learning how things operate behind the scenes and tinkering with microcontrollers.

 In the next few years, I plan to expand my knowledge in the software development field and continue my path to becoming a software engineer.